RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 This is a complex problem, unfortunately, and my proposal is complex too.
 I don't believe it is possible to prevent abandoned chats entirely, but I do believe they can be managed better.

+I think many of the proposals in this paper can be implemented independently one at a time.
+I haven't thought much about the best order of implementation.

 ### Analysis

 It's OK for a member to request a chat but say nothing.
 The member might be too nervous, or too upset, or they don't really have anything to say and they just wanted reassurance that 7 Cups really does connect them with a listener.
 They might try again another time, and this is OK too.